jamiecropley/jamiecropley/README.md

 ### Hi there 👋 I am Jamie Cropley Artificial Intelligence BSc (Hons)
-- 🔭 I’m currently working on https://github.com/JamieCropley/FirstPersonController-CSharp
+- 🔭 I’m currently working on my personal brand
 - 🌱 I’m currently learning C,C++,C#, Python, Chess and about creating a business and freelancing.
 - 👯 I’m looking to collaborate on anything in the areas I am learning or working on.
 - 🤔 I’m looking for help with C and C++ always it seems